Andrew Vaughn Player Props: White Sox vs. Guardians

-The Chicago White Sox, including Andrew Vaughn (.220 on-base percentage in past 10 games, 94 points below season-long percentage), battle starting pitcher Tanner Bibee and the Cleveland Guardians at Guaranteed Rate Field, Thursday at 8:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn (.244 slugging percentage in past 10 games, including no home run), battle starting pitcher Xzavion Curry and the Cleveland Guardians at Guaranteed Rate Field, Friday at 7:10 PM ET.

 Andrew Vaughn Game Info & Props vs. the Guardians